tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 λx.Mx
 ```

-is just the same as M.  This last rule is called *eta conversion*.
+is just the same as `M`.
+This last rule is called *eta conversion*.

 Function application is left-associative except where terms are grouped together by brackets.
 This means that when a Lambda expression involves more than two terms, BETA reduction is applied left to right, i.e.,